Leftwich, Adrian. 1994. “Governance, the State and the Politics of Development.” Development and Change 25 (2). Blackwell Publishing Ltd: 363–86.

 Contemporary aid and development policy are characterised by: (i) their promotion of market friendly and competitive economies; (ii) their support for democratization and improvement of human rights; and (iii) their insistence on ‘good governance’.

 With regards to the first, the record has been patchy at best and destabilizing at worst.
 As for democracy, the experience has been that democratization without mature political institutions has not led to development.
 In fact, the success stories come from countries that are anything but competitive democracies.
 And ‘good governance’?
 Current strategies on good governance are naïve and simplistic and draw on the ‘technicist illusion’ that there is always a managerial fix to the problems facing human societies.

 Development is generated, sustained and protected by politics and the state has a crucial role in this process.
 Politics in this sense refers to the “activities of conflict, cooperation and negotiation involved in the use, production and distribution of resources, whether material or ideal, and whether at local, national and international levels”.
 All development is inescapably political.

 Origins of the Concern with ‘Governance’

-Good governance can be understood in administrative and managerial terms (as the WB does) or in terms of competitive democratic politics (as most Western democracies do).
+Good governance can be understood in administrative and managerial terms (as the World Bank does) or in terms of competitive democratic politics (as most Western democracies do).
 The article shall concentrate on the first.

-Why did concern for ‘good governance’ rise in the late 1980s?
-Due to the experience of structural adjustment lending, the dominance of official neo-liberalism in the west, the collapse of official communist regimes and the impact of the pro-democracy movements in the developing world and elsewhere.
+The concern for ‘good governance’ rose in the late 1980s due to the experience of structural adjustment lending, the dominance of official neo-liberalism in the west, the collapse of official communist regimes and the impact of the pro-democracy movements in the developing world and elsewhere.